spectrocloud/librarium/docs/docs-content/workspace/workload-features.md

 * Create a namespace with a custom name and add it to the list of the namespace by clicking on “add to the list”.

-* [Allocate resources](/workspace/workload-features#workspacequota) to the created namespace (CPU and Memory).
+* [Allocate resources](workload-features.md#workspace-quota) to the created namespace (CPU and Memory).

 * Click on “Add new binding” to open the “Add ClusterRoleBinding” wizard.
 Fill in the following details:
-  * Namespace: Select the namespace from the drop-down (the list will display the namespaces created during the previous step.
+  * Namespace: Select the namespace from the drop-down Menu.
+The list will display the namespaces created during the previous step.
   * Role Type: Select the role type from the drop-down.
 Either Role or Cluster Role.

 :::info